KristianAN/bleep-flake/README.md

 Most of the code in this flake is taken from the scala-cli [nixpkg](https://github.com/NixOS/nixpkgs/blob/master/pkgs/development/tools/build-managers/scala-cli/default.nix)

 Only tested to work on nixOS and i have not tested if bash-completions are installed properly yet as I don't use bash...

+NB!
+Bleep can not manage it's own versions using this flake, see [bug](https://github.com/KristianAN/bleep-flake/issues/2).

 # Adding it to your flake